AdnanSharique/openai-ddib/README.md

 Extract the zip and continue with the steps below.

->**Note:** To test search horizontal, we need to have a knowledge base in the container and a search index, therefore it is mandatory to run pdf indexer before running search horizontal.
+>**Note:** To test search horizontal, we need to have a knowledge base in the container and a search index, therefore it is mandatory to run PDF indexer before running search horizontal.

 **Sample payload to test “search-horizontal” from the backend using Postman:**